sogodongo/Wine-Quality-Prediction/README.md

 ##  f) Data Understanding

-The data used in this project,that has 6 columns and 1152 rows,was downloaded from [here](https://www.kaggle.com/datasets/yasserh/wine-quality-dataset), c
+The data used in this project,that has 6 columns and 1152 rows,was downloaded from [here](https://www.kaggle.com/datasets/yasserh/wine-quality-dataset)
+The dataset obtained from  contains a comprehensive set of physicochemical attributes for a collection of wine samples.
+The features include fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol, and an associated quality score for each wine sample.

 | Variable              | Description                                                                                             |
 |-----------------------|---------------------------------------------------------------------------------------------------------|